gbv/beaconspec/beacon.md

 ### PREFIX

-The `PREFIX` meta field specifies an URI patter to construct sources identfiers.
+The `PREFIX` meta field specifies a URI pattern to construct source identfiers.
 If this field is not specified or set to the empty string, the default value `{+ID}` is used.
 If the field value contains no template expression, the expression `{ID}` is appended.
 The name `PREFIX` was choosen to